Mesh

 end

-Type aliases are transparent -- a UserId value works wherever Int is valid (and vice versa), with no conversion needed.
+Type aliases, including generic aliases, are transparent: a UserId value works wherever Int is valid with no conversion.
 See Type System for details.

 Interfaces & Traits